 Who are Solar Ambassadors?

 The Solarize Connecticut program relies on volunteers to do outreach about the benefits of solar in their communities.
 People who have solar are usually the most passionate and best spokespeople for solar, and the Solarize program has created a great opportunity for them and others to reach out to friends and neighbors by designating them as “Solar Ambassadors.”
-Others in your community who are passionate about solar and clean energy also make excellent solar ambassadors, including people who rent or have bad sites for solar, as well as people involved in community service for a variety of issues.
+Others in your community who are passionate about solar and clean energy also make excellent solar ambassadors, including people who rent or have bad sites for solar, students and teachers, places of worship, local business owners, and people involved in community service for a variety of issues.

 Solar Ambassadors are Key!